 Your new home is covered by the NHBC Buildmark (National Home Building Council) ten-year structural warranty.
 For further details please visit the informative NHBC website: www.nhbc.co.uk/Homeowners

-We also embrace the Consumer Code for Home Builders, which ensures that new home buyers are well informed on aspects such as service levels and build timescales.
+We are registered with The New Homes Quality Code which ensures that new home buyers are well informed on aspects such as service levels and build timescales.

 NHBC Buildmark Warranty - what's covered?